twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-16-assistance-to-ones-relatives%zh.rst

 ------

 Commentary described relatives as someone’s maternal or paternal relations back through seven generations.
-When these people suffered from loss of wealth and illness and came for help, he should assist them with good, clothes, money, grain and other necessities.
+When these people suffered from loss of wealth and illness and came for help, he should assist them with goods, clothes, money, grain and other necessities.
 (Even they do not come and ask, we should help them if we know.)
 This blessing is also connected with the blessing of giving (dāna).
 The results of this blessing it the same as dāna.
 It is the blessing in this life and next life to come.

 In the Khuddaka Nikāya, the 15th text is Cariyā Piṭaka.
 This text included some of the jātaka stories connection with the practices of the bodhisatta on the ten perfections (pāramīs).
 How he developed his pāramīs for the welfare of the world, relatives, and himself.
 Therefore, assistance to one’s relatives is one of the cariyās.
 This protection with blessing is relating to love and compassion (mettā and karuṇā).